-Each variety of hybrid dog is typically called something that combines parts of their original breeds.
-The "Cockapoo" is a Cocker Spaniel/Poodle hybrid, the "Puggle" is a Pug/Beagle hybrid, and so on.
-There are hundreds, if not thousands of hybrid dog combinations.
-While purebred dogs are held to specific breed standards by organizations like the American Kennel Club and the United Kennel Club, hybrid dogs are not quite as well-organized.
+Each variety of hybrid dog is typically called something that combines parts of its original breeds.
+The cockapoo is a cocker spaniel-poodle hybrid, the puggle is a pug-beagle hybrid, and so on.
+While purebred dogs are held to specific breed standards by organizations such as the American Kennel Club and the United Kennel Club, hybrid dogs are not quite as well-organized.
 However, there is a registry with the American Canine Hybrid Club.

-When breeding two purebred dogs, there is no guarantee that the offspring will come out the same each time.
-The size, coat type, color, temperament, heath and other attributes can vary much more than breeding two dogs of the same breed.
-Hybrid dog groups have put together guidelines for each hybrid (similar to the breed standards established by purebred dog clubs).
-The hybrid dogs that do not meet the standards may be less desirable.
-This might, in theory, contribute to the problem of homeless dogs.
+When breeding two purebred dogs of different breeds, there is no guarantee that the offspring will come out the same each time.
+The size, coat type, color, temperament, health, and other attributes can vary much more than when breeding two dogs of the same breed.
+But hybrid dog groups still have put together guidelines of desirable traits for each hybrid, similar to the breed standards established by purebred dog clubs.

-Not all hybrid dogs are 50% of each breed.
-Only first generation (F1) hybrid dogs are 50/50.
-Some breeders will breed a 50/50 hybrid to a purebred that represents one of the hybrid's breeds, resulting in a 75/25 hybrid.
-Hybrids are sometimes crossed with hybrids, possibly resulting in a different combination of breed traits.
-In any combination, there is still no guarantee that the offspring will take on the desired attribute.
-For example, not all Poodle hybrids will be non-shedding dogs.
+Moreover, not all hybrid dogs are 50% of each breed.
+Only first-generation hybrid dogs are 50/50.
+Then, some breeders will breed a 50/50 hybrid to a purebred that represents one of the hybrid's breeds, resulting in a 75/25 hybrid.
+Plus, hybrids are sometimes crossed with other hybrids, possibly resulting in a different combination of breed traits.
+In any combination, there is still no guarantee that the offspring will take on the desired attributes.
+For example, not all poodle hybrids will be low-shedding dogs.

-Hybrid dogs are often as expensive as purebred dogs, if not more expensive.
-If you are interested in a hybrid dog, please first consider dog adoption.
-You might be better off visiting your local animal shelter or rescue group for a desirable mixed-breed dog.
-If you do decide that your want to get a hybrid dog from a breeder, be sure it is a reputable, experienced, responsible dog breeder who only breeds registered purebred dogs in excellent health without hereditary problems.
+Hybrid dogs from breeders are often as expensive as purebred dogs—if not more expensive.
+But you can find hybrid dogs typically at a lower cost up for adoption at animal shelters and rescue groups.
+Plus, a mixed-breed dog at an animal shelter might have the same desirable traits you're looking for in a hybrid dog.
+If you do decide that you want to get a hybrid dog from a breeder, be sure it is a reputable, experienced, responsible dog breeder who only breeds registered purebred dogs in excellent health without hereditary problems.